pocomane/brewed-in-the-apocalypse/bita.md

 Bob - Bart opens the carry case, putting all the money in front of the peephole
 ```

-__Sway a PC__ - When you, a protagonist, try to convince a PC leveraging something, and you
+__Sway a PC__ - When you, a protagonist, try to convince a PC leveraging something,
-have to roll, you tell what you want them to do, you give them a reason, then:
+you tell what you want them to do, you give them a reason,
+then  __Face the uncertain__:

 - On Success the other protagonist have to choose to get a reward and do what you
   want, or get penalty and refusing to do it